oppia/oppia-web-developer-docs/Schemas.md

 ## Introduction

 At Oppia, we often want to describe the possible structure of some data.
 This data could be as simple as the boolean value of a checkbox in a user's preferences, or it could be more complex like the valid arguments to one of our backend API controllers.
-We use describe these data using _schemas_.
+We describe these data using _schemas_.

-Schemas describe the structure of data in a machine-readable format so that generic utility functions can operate on arbitrary data so long as the data comes with a schema.
+A schema describes the structure of data in a machine-readable format so that generic utility functions can operate on arbitrary data so long as the data comes with a schema.
 For example, schemas let us:

 * Validate provided data to make sure it conforms to the expected schema.
-* Automatically generate forms that let a user provided data in a form specified by a schema.
+* Automatically generate forms that let a user provide data in a form specified by a schema.

 ## Write a schema